SreedeviRajavelu/textadventuregame/README.md

-To start the game, compile it and do ./gamefile.exe savegame.txt
+To start the game, compile it and type in ./gamefile.exe savegame.txt